Fighter & Attacker: Gameplay

 In Fighter & Attacker, players control one of sixteen different aircraft as they must complete each of the game's eight areas.
 Each aircraft are based on real-world fighter jets, including the F/A-18E, F-15J, F-117A, and F-14D.
 They also have their own unique weapon loadout and playstyles; some are slower but fire more destructive shots, while other are much faster but fire weaker shots.
 There are no power-ups or screen-clearing bombs.
-Players also have a heath meter that can sustain three hits before being destroyed.
+Players also have a health meter that can sustain three hits before being destroyed.
 Similar to the Xevious series, the player can launch powerful bombs towards ground targets to destroy them.
 Some enemies will leave behind captured prisoners when destroyed, which can be picked up for additional points.
 A boss must be defeated at the end of each level, which increase in difficulty and have more sporadic movement patterns as the player progresses.